 Chinatown in Vancouver is Canada’s largest Chinatown.
 Chinatown remains a popular tourist attraction and is one of the largest historic Chinatowns in North America.
 However, it went into decline as newer members of Vancouver’s Cantonese Chinese community dispersed to other areas such as the City of Richmond.
 Many affluent Hong Kong and Taiwanese immigrants have moved there since the late 1980s.
 This new area is designated the “Golden Village” by the City of Richmond.

 Chinese Garden has been named the World’s Top City Garden by National Geographic.
 It is under renovation now until June.
 Built-in 1986 by fifty-three master craftsmen from China and 950 crates of traditional material, it was constructed using 14th-century methods – no glue, screws or power tools were used.
 Dr. Sun Yat-Sen Classical Chinese Garden is the first classical Chinese Garden in all of Canada!

 The Garden offers free guided tours and traditional Chinese tea.

 It is part of a larger plan to market Vancouver’s Chinatown and to improve business and living conditions in Vancouver’s Downtown Eastside.

 Gastown was Vancouver’s first downtown core and is named after “Gassy”, a Yorkshire seaman and barkeep who arrived in 1867 to open the area’s first saloon.
-The town soon prospered and quickly became a general centre of trade and commerce on Burrard Inlet.
-Story: Gassy asked the employees of the sawmill to help him to built this saloon afterwork in exchange of beers.
+The town soon prospered and quickly became a general center of trade and commerce on Burrard Inlet.
+Story: Gassy asked the employees of the sawmill to help him to build this saloon after work in exchange for beers.